kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Venitra, disguised as Regrika, murders Brunkr in an alley.
 - 4.29
   - Ryoka needs to go to Teriarch for help.
 Ivolethe foretells of Ryoka's death.
 She still goes.
+  - Az'kerash orders his minions to bring him just Ryoka's head.
+Frozen or in stasis.
   - Erin reveals Regrika and Ikriss killed Brunkr.
 A fight breaks out in the Inn.

 ## Volume 1